Nossa Senhora Suite

 Thank you for checking out my new (2018) Brazilian music project, the Nossa Senhora Suite.
 The seeds of the idea to research, compose, and ultimately record and tour this new suite began in 2006, when I visited Brazil for the first time.
 I subsequently visited and performed in Brazil in 2007 and 2010- and I also learned Brazilian Portuguese!

 One of the places I visited on my first trip was the city of Salvador in the state of Bahia.
 Bahia is perhaps the most African part of the country, and has its own distinct musics and religious practices (candomblé).
-It is also where I will be going for an eight week fellowship at the Sacatar Institute in Itaparica, Bahia from April-June 2018 to begin research related to the Nossa Senhora Suite.
+It is also where I recently lived during an eight week fellowship at the Sacatar Institute in Itaparica, Bahia from April-June 2018 to begin research related to the Nossa Senhora Suite.

 Read on for more information on the project and how you can contribute.